About Us

 Our History

-In 1982, two men seeking to stay sober themselves, decided to invite several other men and women to join them and share an apartment while they worked through the challenges of early recovery.
+I In 1982, two men seeking to stay sober themselves, decided to invite several other men and women to join them and share an apartment while they worked through the challenges of early recovery.
 From that apartment, the entity known today as Turning Point grew.
 In 1984, several leaders of Vancouver’s business community joined with these pioneers and formed a registered society: The Western Keys to Recovery Society.

 That society later split into the Western Steps to Recovery Society (the operating body), and the Western Recovery Foundation (the asset holders).
 The Society then reformed itself in 2000, and the Turning Point Recovery Foundation was formed to pursue all forms of funding needed to cover operating costs.

-In April 2002 we celebrated our 20th anniversary of existence by hosting a gala dinner at Hotel Georgia in Vancouver.
-Over its 20 year history, Turning Point has been home to over 2,000 men and women in Vancouver and Richmond.
+Over its 20-year history, Turning Point has been home to over 2,000 men and women in Vancouver and Richmond.

 Our Team